-This is my go-to reference for all those questions arising while designing and typesetting book pages.
+This is my go-to reference book for all those questions arising while designing and typesetting book pages.
 Need options for a table of contents that includes subheadings?
 Wondering how to minimize the space around headings without being obvious?
 Numerous visual examples are given for every kind of element needed, including contents, headings, chapter openings, running heads, folios, drop caps, footnotes, glossaries, and so on.
 The names and point sizes of all the fonts used in the examples are also helpful.
 The authors are British, so some of the expressions are a bit different from what we use in North America (“extent” instead of “page count,” for example), but the few differences are not an issue.
-And, despite the book being published in 2005, none of the information will go out of date as long as print books are still being created. —FR
+And, despite this reference book being published in 2005, none of the information will go out of date as long as print books are still being created. —FR

 Typesetting reference book

 I use this reference book more than any other except perhaps for my dictionary.
 It’s filled with rock solid information for editors, proofreaders, and yes, typesetters.
 Every publisher, editor, and book designer in North America should own a copy, as it is the standard reference on grammar, punctuation, numbers and math, captions, tables, typesetting foreign languages, and much more.
 CMOS keeps up with the trends and leads the way in dealing with new phenomena.
 For instance, it tells how to break a URL onto two lines properly (it’s not the way you think). —GC